Barry Seal: In Nicaragua

+According to a Federal grand jury's indictment, Vaughan was an aide to Tomás Borge, Nicaraguan Minister of the Interior.
+This allegation was challenged by multiple reporters and congressional inquiries following the subsequent leaking of the story.
+Kwinty reported that Vaughn had worked in the interior ministry as the deputy manager of a state-run import-export business, and not as aide to Borge.
+In 1988, the Chair of the House Judiciary Subcommittee on Crime, William J. Hughes, released further information regarding Vaughn.
+The subcommittee affirmed that Escobar and his associates were operating from Nicaragua, but also cast doubt regarding Vaughn's ties.
+Hughes stated that subcommittee staff had called Vaughn's number, only to discover that the Managua residence had been rented since 1981 by a recently expelled member of the US embassy staff.
+Hughes also raised several references to a "Freddy Vaughn", particularly in July 1984, in Oliver North's diary, although it was not conclusively established if this referred to the same individual.

 In Managua, Seal met again with Pablo Escobar, who was setting up a cocaine lab for production.
 After a discussion about how to move the increased flow of cocaine, Escobar decided to keep the first shipment in Nicaragua and have Seal return to the States and buy a larger plane.

 The plane Seal acquired was a C-123K, a large aircraft used primarily for military transport.
 Before returning to Nicaragua, the DEA arranged for CIA technicians to install hidden cameras inside the plane.

 Seal returned to the Los Brasiles airfield in Nicaragua on June 25.
-The pickup went as planned this time, and the cameras successfully photographed Seal and several Nicaraguan soldiers loading cocaine, aided by Pablo Escobar, Gonzalo Rodriguez Gacha (another important cartel member), and Federico Vaughan.
+The pickup went as planned this time, and the cameras successfully photographed Seal and several individuals loading cocaine, aided by Pablo Escobar, José Gonzalo Rodríguez Gacha (another important cartel member), and Federico Vaughan.
 On his return to the U.S., Seal landed at Homestead Air Force Base and the drugs were transferred into a Winnebago camper, which Seal turned over to his Colombian contact.
+The Reagan administration would later claim that the men assisting Seal, Gacha and Escobar were Sandinista soldiers, but none of the men were dressed in military uniforms.